tomvdbulck/elasticsearchworkshop/README.md

 6. Import the maven projects into your IDE

 7a.
-Run the tests of wes-core to verify everything has been setup correctly 7b.
-You can also access the elastic HQ console on http://localhost:9200/_plugin/HQ (open source and free) 7c.
+Run the tests of wes-core to verify everything has been setup correctly

+7b.
+You can also access the elastic HQ console on http://localhost:9200/_plugin/HQ (open source and free)

+7c.
 Or the marvel plugin on http://localhost:9200/_plugin/marvel/kibana/index.html (official and only free for development)

+For IntelliJ users: set the working directory in the running configurations to  $MODULE_DIR$

 You are ready to go.